 Dancer: The Bloc Agency, Los Angeles

 Kacie began her dance training in 2001 with Larry Brewer at the Emerson School for the Visual and Performing Arts.
 (It was also at Emerson where Kacie and Renaldo Maurice danced and performed together, winning IHSDTA ensemble and solo championships.)
 She continued her training at Ballet Chicago, Alvin Ailey, the Debbie Allen Academy, and majored in dance at Wright State University.
-She is currently a dancer for the Bloc Agency, Los Angeles, and she recently danced with Rihanna's Anti World Tour.
+She is a dancer for the Bloc Agency, Los Angeles.
+She is currently on tour dancing with Katy Perry, and and she recently danced with Rihanna's Anti World Tour.
 She also appeared on NBC's live production of "The Wiz" and has also performed with Helene Fischer in Germany on television and stage.
 Kacie has also performed as a featured dancer with Disney and for the Cee Lo Green Loberace show in Las Vegas.
 She will be residing part time in the Northwest Indiana area.

 Home > People